 Ramos Coalition Boasts of Lead; Death Toll Rises

-MANILA, Philippines (AP) _ Buoyed by early leads, President Fidel Ramos’ coalition boasted today it would capture at least 10 of 12 Senate seats in national elections.
-But 38 election-related deaths tempered the euphoria.
+MANILA, Philippines (AP) _ President Fidel Ramos’ coalition boasted today it would capture at least 10 of 12 Senate seats in national elections.
+Military gunships attacked supporters of a mayoral candidate who clashed with marines, and the elections-related death toll climbed to 40.

-The death toll rose sharply as reports of violence came in from across the country.
-Police said 38 people had been slain since the eve of Monday’s balloting, bringing the number of politics-related deaths this year to at least 70.
+The electoral commission proclaimed the balloting Monday to be ``generally peaceful,″ but the death toll rose today as reports of violence came in from across the country.
+Police said 40 people were killed since the eve of Monday’s balloting, bringing the number of politically motivated killings this year to more than 70.

-Indications of a 10-2 Senate win are ``the worst the coalition expects,″ spokesman Ruben Torres said.
+Indications of a 10-2 Senate win are ``the worst the coalition expects,″ spokesman Ruben Torres said, basing his predictions on the unofficial count of the National Movement for Free Elections.

 ``If the early election results hold, and we are confident they will even improve, then the people have given the president a resounding approval for his economic and political reforms,″ Torres said.

-The most serious election trouble occurred in predominantly Muslim areas of the southern Philippines.
+The most serious election violence occurred in predominantly Muslim areas of the southern Philippines.

 In other election-related unrest: